wansiedler/wansiedler/README.md

 I code everything that can be scripted, compiled or used as a micro service or a blockchain solidity ERC20-based smart contract.

 I love:
-- my family
+- my family and team
-- Typescript, Node.js
+- Typescript, React/Vue/Angular, Node.js
-- Python/Django
+- Python/Django/FastAPI
 - PHP/Symfony
 - Kubernetes (AWS, GC)
 - Gitlab CI/CD